True Colors (Amphibia): Plot

-Despite the mistakes they all have made, Anne, realizing who Andrias really is, tells her friends that he must be stopped.
+Despite the mistakes they all have made, Anne, realizing who Andrias is, tells her friends that he must be stopped.
 Anne then frees Sasha and Grime, who fight beside her and the Plantars, as do Yunan, Olivia, and Marcy; during the fight, Frobo gets destroyed and Polly grows a pair of legs, which was the cause of her itchiness from before.
-As Polly gets the box, Andrias threatens her to put it back or he'll drop Sprig out the window.
+Polly manages to grab the box, but Andrias threatens her to put it back or he'll drop Sprig out the window.
 Despite putting it back, Andrias still drops Sprig.
-Anne, devastated by the loss of Sprig, awakens her powers through the blue gem from the Calamity Box and fights off Andrias and the rest of his robots; however, she faints, exhausted from the power.
+Anne, devastated and enraged by the loss of Sprig, awakens her powers through the blue gem from the Calamity Box and fights off Andrias and the rest of his robots until she soon faints, exhausted from the power.
 Sprig, having been saved by Marcy on Joe Sparrow, arrives and hugs her.
-However, because of Anne's new power, Andrias can't let her live and prepares to kill them, but Marcy takes the Calamity Box and uses it to open a portal back to Earth.
+Andrias then decides that since Anne is the only one left with the power to stop him, he cannot afford to let her live, but before he can do anything, Marcy takes the Calamity Box and uses it to open a portal to Earth.
 Anne and the Plantars manage to escape with Frobo's remains while Sasha and Grime continue to fight off Andrias.
-Andrias then mortally impales Marcy with his light sword through her chest, which makes her drop the Calamity Box as Anne calls out in shock while dying Marcy falls unconsciously to the ground.
+Andrias impales Marcy through her chest with his light sword.
+Marcy apologizes to Anne before she drops the Calamity Box and closes the portal.

-Anne and the Plantars then wake up on Earth in Anne's hometown of Los Angeles.
+Anne and the Plantars awaken on the hood of a car in the middle of Los Angeles traffic.
+When the Plantars ask where they are, Anne solemnly comments that she is finally home.